 Again, Intrepid’s strength is as a travel operator, so we do not offer volunteering or voluntourism opportunities.
 We do, however, encourage you to consider the following alternative ways to give back to local communities, both when travelling and at home:

 • Support projects through The Intrepid Foundation.
 Established in 2002, our Foundation supports a range of community based projects in developing countries around the world.
 All our projects need and welcome your support.
 Learning about and fundraising for their activities in the weeks prior to your trip can bring an added positive dimension to your pre-trip preparation.
-Any fundraising efforts for the foundation will be matched by Intrepid Travel dollar for dollar, up to AU$1,000 per donor.

 • Stay in homestays/community stays.
 We offer homestays on many of our trips.
 Staying with a family or in a community can give you an interactive experience with local people.
 On top of that, you bring your hosts direct income and your purchase of goods and services brings flow-on benefits to others in the community.